Anna Bay

 Health outcomes in Anna Bay are marginally below the national average with the level of common health conditions among the general population somewhat typical, though higher than the nation's average among older cohorts

-Anna Bay's health indicators show below-average outcomes based on AreaSearch's assessment, conducted in June 2021.
-Mortality rates and chronic condition prevalence were higher than average, particularly among older cohorts.
-Private health cover was relatively low at approximately 49% of the total population (~2,141 people), compared to Rest of NSW's 51.9% and the national average of 55.7%.
+Anna Bay's health indicators show below-average outcomes based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
+The level of common health conditions among the general population is somewhat typical but higher than the national average among older cohorts.
+Private health cover stands at approximately 49% of the total population (~2,141 people), lower than Regional NSW's 51.9% and the national average of 55.7%.

-The most common medical conditions were arthritis (13.9%) and mental health issues (8.9%), while 58.8% reported no medical ailments, compared to Rest of NSW's 63.3%.
-Working-age residents had an above-average prevalence of chronic health conditions.
-Anna Bay has a higher proportion of seniors aged 65 and over at 36.6% (1,591 people), compared to Rest of NSW's 23.4%.
-Health outcomes among seniors present challenges but rank lower nationally than the broader population.
+The most common medical conditions are arthritis (13.9%) and mental health issues (8.9%), with 58.8% of residents reporting no medical ailments compared to 63.3% in Regional NSW.
+Working-age residents have above-average prevalence of chronic health conditions.
+Anna Bay has a higher proportion of seniors, at 36.4% (1,583 people), than Regional NSW's 23.4%.
+Health outcomes among seniors present some challenges but rank lower nationally than the broader population.

 Frequently Asked Questions - Health